Quantum phase transition in transverse-field Ising model on Sierpi\'nski gasket lattice: Finite-size scaling benchmark on the one-dimensional TFIM

-Let us examine FSS of Binder cumulant in detail.
-Using data from ED as input, we treat $\lambda_c$ and $\nu$ as free fitting parameters and perform a global nonlinear least-squares fit of Eq.~(\ref{Binder_scal}) to all $\Delta(\lambda, N)$ in the window $|\widetilde{\lambda} N^\frac{1}{\nu}| < 2$.
-Even with only two system sizes $N$=18 and 16, the fit converges and yields: $ \lambda_c=0.9857, \nu = 1.0050$, see first row and first column of Table \ref{Tr_Is_1D_results}.
+Let us examine FSS in detail.
+Using data from ED as input, we treat $\lambda_c$ and $\nu$ as free fitting parameters and perform a global nonlinear least-squares fit of Eq.~(\ref{Binder_scal}) to all $U(\lambda, N)$ in the window $|\widetilde{\lambda} N^\frac{1}{\nu}| < 2$.
+Even with only two system sizes $N$ = 18 and 16, the fit converges and yields: $ \lambda_c=0.9857, \nu = 1.0050$, see first row and first column of Table \ref{Tr_Is_1D_results}.
 The results for scaling systems of other sizes are shown in the first column of this table, while the Binder cumulant before and after scaling is shown in Fig.~\ref{Binder_scaling_plot}.

-The remaining columns of Table \ref{Tr_Is_1D_results} show the critical points and exponents from the collapse of magnetization, gap, and susceptibility.
+The remaining columns of Table \ref{Tr_Is_1D_results} show critical points and exponents from the collapse of magnetization, gap, and susceptibility.
 FSS slightly underestimates $\lambda_c$ and overestimates $\nu$ when only the exponents related to correlation length divergence $(\nu)$ are used for scaling.
 This tendency reverses when the exponents $(\beta$ and $\gamma)$ related to the magnetic field $(\lambda)$ are used together.

 This behavior is clearly visible in the scaling collapse of the order parameter $m$, see Fig.~\ref{magnetization_scaling}.
 Using the system sizes $(N=14-18)$, the optimal collapse yields $\lambda_c \approx 1.0051$, $\beta \approx 0.1253$, and $\nu \approx 0.9157$.
 The value of $\beta$ is already very close to the exact Ising exponent $\beta=1/8$, whereas the estimate of $\nu$ is noticeably smaller than the expected value $\nu=1$.
-This discrepancy is attributed to finite-size corrections, which are known to strongly affect multi-parameter scaling collapses and can lead to a systematic overestimation of $\lambda_c$ and an effective reduction of $\nu$.
-The consistency of the drift in $\lambda_c$ observed across both Binder cumulant and magnetization collapses further supports this interpretation.
+This discrepancy is attributed to finite-size corrections, which are known to affect slightly scaling collapses.